 Relaxation Techniques for OCD symptoms

-Relaxation technique can be beneficial for managing the anxiety and stress associated with Obsessive-Compulsive Disorder (OCD).
+Relaxation techniques can be beneficial for managing the anxiety and stress associated with Obsessive-Compulsive Disorder (OCD).
 These techniques help calm the mind and body, reducing the intensity of obsessive thoughts and compulsive urges.
-Here are several effective relaxation techniques:
+Here are several effective relaxation techniques you can incorporate anytime when treating OCD in children:

 - Diaphragmatic Breathing: Also known as “belly breathing,” this technique involves taking slow, deep breaths, expanding the diaphragm rather than shallow chest breathing.
 It helps activate the body's relaxation response.